 Eye Conditions and Disorders

 Many diseases of the eye have no early symptoms.
 They may show no sign of pain, and you may not experience any change in your vision until the disease has become advanced.
 The best way to protect your vision is by scheduling regular professional eye examinations.
-If you notice a change in your vision at any time between exams– or if you believe your eye may be injured in any way – contact The Eye Institute immediately.
+If you notice a change in your vision at any time between exams–or if you believe your eye may be injured in any way–contact The Eye Institute immediately.
+Conditions and disorders we can help with include …

 Cosmetic surgery has increased dramatically in popularity over the last 10 years.
 Fewer people are choosing to grow older gracefully, instead they are electing to undergo cosmetic surgery to improve or change their appearance.
 Cosmetic surgery has experienced significant changes in technology in recent years which has led to the increased use of the laser and minimally invasive techniques.
 As with all surgical procedures cosmetic surgery does carry some risk, but with medical advances patients can expect faster recovery times and more natural appearing results.
-Elective procedures to improve or change the appearance.
+The Eye Institute offers the following elective procedures to help patients improve or change their appearance.

 GHS Eye Institute Offers On-site Credit Program